repetier/Repetier-Firmware/README.md

 If you want to start developing on V2, you will not get happy with the Arduino IDE.
 It will not show most files at all, also it will still compile all files.
+In fact our solution does not even compile using the Arduino IDE.
 Best solution for developing is to use Visual Studio Code with the following plugins:
-- Arduino
+- Platform IO
-- C++ (required by Arduino so gets installed directly)
 - Clang-Format (for formatting, style guid is included in sources)

+Platform IO also works stand alone or with other editors, but we will not discuss these solutions.

 If you have clang-format installed (requires llvm compile to be installed) it will format the sources according to our styling definition on save.